linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 Configuration can be updated [during upgrades](https://linkerd.io/2/tasks/upgrade/).

 {{< note >}}
-Add-On's are available in Linkerd starting from `edge-20.2.3`.
+Add-On's are available in Linkerd starting from version `edge-20.2.3`.
 {{< /note>}}

 You can find the list of add-ons present in the